RTEMS/rtems-docs/user/start/depend.rst

 substituted with ``~``.

-RTEMS Tools and packages do not require ``root`` access to be built and we encourage you do not build the tools as ``root``.
+RTEMS Tools and packages do not require ``root`` access to be built and we encourage you to not build the tools as ``root``.
 If you need to control write access then it is best to manage this with groups assigned to users.